lcox74/Izanami/README.md

 4. The bot can either buy or sell in the day, not both.

 #### Modifiers
-- Buy/day Ratio (Smaller the better, this will vary)
+1. Buy/days Ratio
-- Sell/day Ratio (Smaller the better, this will vary)
+2. Sell/days Ratio
-- Buy/sell Ratio (Larger the better, this will vary)
+3. Buy/sell Ratio
-- How close the prediction was to the actual next day
+4. How close the prediction was to the actual next day

 > Modifiers will require tweaking as I don't actually know what is good.